pssolanki111/polygon/docs/Options.rst

 Creating Option Symbols
 ~~~~~~~~~~~~~~~~~~~~~~~

-The function in this sub-section help you to build option symbols from info as underlying symbol, expiry, strike
+The function in this sub-section helps you to build option symbols from info as underlying symbol, expiry, strike
-price & option type (call/put)
+price & option type (call/put).
 The function to use is ``polygon.build_option_symbol``

-Since the default format is polygon.io you don't need to worry about passing in the format explicitly.
+-  Since the default format is polygon.io you don't need to specify a format if you're only working with polygon
+   option symbols.
 -  Polygon has a rest endpoint in reference client to get all active contracts which you can filter based on
    many values such as underlying symbol and expiry dates.
 -  In polygon format, If you wonder whether you need to worry about the ``O:`` prefix which some/all option endpoints
    expect, then to your ease, the library handles that for you (So you can pass a symbol without prefix to let's say
    Option Snapshot function and the prefix will be added internally).
 If you want to be explicit, just pass
    ``prefix_o=True`` when building symbol.
 -  Note that both tradier and polygon happen to use the exact same symbol format and hence can be used interchangeably.

 Example Code & Output for polygon/tradier format